crypt0n1te/Write-Ups/ractf-2020/web/admin attack.md

 Upon testing i found that the combination `'OR 1=1;--` gave me access to an account, just not the admin account.
 Which means we needed to find a way to get access to the `jimmyTehAdmin` account we found in the previous challenge.

 ### Limit Cause
-In SQLwe can use the Limit Clause to select a specific item, it is defined by GeeksforGeeks as the following:
+In SQL we can use the Limit Clause to select a specific item, it is defined by GeeksforGeeks as the following:

 `The LIMIT clause is used to set an upper limit on the number of tuples returned by SQL.`